f5devcentral/f5-velos-training/docs/velos_performance_and_sizing.rst

   :align: center
   :scale: 70%

 To compare performance of VIPRION against VELOS you can first look at overall CPU capacity of the system, and then break that down to per vCPU performance to get a fair comparison.
 In a typical sizing exercise, it is normal to look at the overall data sheet metric you are interested in divided by the total number of vCPUs in the system to come up with a per vCPU metric.
 Because VELOS dedicates some of its processing to the F5OS platform layer, we remove them from the overall sizing metric so that numbers don’t get skewed.
 As an example, take the overall BX110 blade performance metrics then divide by the total vCPUs on the blades minus the 6 vCPUs for the platform layer (divide by 22).
-In the past some have used total or aggregate CPU Ghz as a means of comparing differnet platforms.
-This may work well when comparing similar generation and architecture platforms, but may not be the best metric given the change sin VELOS.
-VELOS has more modern processors which are more efficient and can boost to higher rates than previous generation processors so looking at aggregate processor speed (total Ghz) only is not sufficient to get accurate sizing.
+In the past some have used total or aggregate CPU Ghz as a means of comparing different platforms.
+This may work well when comparing similar generation and architecture platforms, but may not be the best metric given the changes in VELOS.
+VELOS has more modern processors, which are more efficient and can boost to higher rates than previous generation processors so looking at aggregate processor speed (total Ghz) only is not sufficient to get accurate sizing.

 In the past **Relative CPU Scale** was a numeric grade-based comparison where the overall CPU capacity/horsepower of the system was given a rating.
 The rating is an easy way to compare different BIG-IP platforms.
 The Relative CPU Scale is calculated by taking the total # of CPUs in a system (not including those used by VELOS platform layer) and multiplying that times the speed (Ghz) that the processors run.
 This will result in an aggregate CPU Ghz for the platform or blade.
 We then take the Aggregate CPU Ghz of a BIG-IP 2000s platform and give it a grade of 1.
 All other platforms are then given a numeric grade of how many times faster it is than the 2000s.
 This results in a simple numeric rating system that combines CPU speed with the number of CPUs without having explain Ghz.

-In the graph below you can see that a B2250 blade has 10x more aggregate CPU capacity than the 2000s.
+In the graph below you can see that a B2250 blade has 10 times more aggregate CPU capacity than the 2000s.
 A VELOS BX110 blade will have either 8.7x (minus platform CPUs) or 11.1x (including platform CPUs) and a 4450 blade has 22x.
 What may be deceiving here is how this translates into performance because the BX110 has next generation processors, and a different architecture where some CPUs are dedicated to the platform layer.
-Using the Aggegate CPU Ghz, or Relative CPU scale would lead you to believe VELOS was less spowerful than a B2250.
+Using the Aggregate CPU Ghz, or Relative CPU scale would lead you to believe VELOS was less powerful than a B2250.
 This is not the case.

 .. image:: images/velos_performance_and_sizing/image13.png